PRP Injections for Plantar Fasciitis

 Plantar fasciitis is a common disabling condition that affects approximately 10% of the general population.11 Due to its degenerative nature, you may find that the pain keeps coming back even with stretching exercises or corticosteroid injections.

 PRP injections offer new hope for patients with plantar fasciitis.
-If you're in the San Antonio, TX area and are suffering from heel pain, reach out to us today to see how PRP therapy can help you live your life to the fullest.
+If you're in the San Antonio, TX area and are suffering from heel pain, call (210) 405-7820 today to see how PRP therapy can help you live your life to the fullest.

 References: